EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 When the Job status updates to 'Running', a **Host** link will appear on the job card, which allows you to log in to the back-end on which the job, and so the RStudio Server container, is now running.
 A **Connect to RStudio Server** button will also appear on the job card.
 The RStudio Server container is now ready for use.

 Click **Connect to RStudio Server**.
-A new browser tab will open with the RStudio Server service.
+A new browser tab will open with RStudio Server.

 !!!
 Warning